uhollerbach/wile/README.md

 - `wile-sql.c` contains most of the interface to `sqlite`.

-- `swll-cfft.c` contains `wile`'s 1D complex Fourier transform routine.
+- `wile-cfft.c` contains `wile`'s 1D complex Fourier transform routine.
   This should really be in some other library, not the standard runtime, but this sort of thing is kinda what I do a lot of, so there it is.

+- `wile-matlu.c` contains `wile`'s matrix LU-decomposition and solve
+  routines.
+Like the FFT, this is stuff I use a fair bit.

 - `continuations.c` implements `call/cc`.